dpasca/ChatAI/README.md

 - `OPENAI_API_KEY` is the API key for OpenAI (get it from the OpenAI dashboard)
 - `CHATAI_FLASK_SECRET_KEY` a random string used by Flask to encrypt cookies
   - e.g. `python -c "import os; print(os.urandom(24).hex())"`
+- `BRAVE_API_KEY` is the API key for Brave (https://brave.com/search/api/)
+  - If there is no Brave API key, the search will default to DuckDuckGo (unreliable)
 - `DO_SPACES_ACCESS_KEY` is the access key for DigitalOcean Spaces
 - `DO_SPACES_SECRET_KEY` is the secret key for DigitalOcean Spaces
 - `DO_STORAGE_CONTAINER` is the name of the container in DigitalOcean Spaces